-I also thank my other collaborators Tim Byrnes and Chandrashekar Radhakrishnan from NYU Shanghai.
+I also thank my other collaborators and friends from NYU Shanghai: Tim Byrnes, Chandrashekar Radhakrishnan and Lev Birman.
 Tim was my supervisor there during 2016-2018.
 I have acquired a new vision of physics and life thanks to Tim.
-Chandrashekar Radhakrishnan for his friendship and kindness.
+Chandrashekar Radhakrishnan with whom I had the pleasure to work for his friendship and kindness.
+Lev Birman, who, among other things, helped me edit my application to Skoltech, for a great time and exciting discussions.
 I am also indebted to Nikolay Bogoliubov from the Saint-Petersburg branch of Steklov's Institute of Mathematics for his productive collaboration and for teaching me the Quantum Inverse Scattering method.